William Bladen: Political appointments

 A shortage of Clerks in Maryland led to William holding down numerous appointments, often simultaneously.
-In April 1701, following the death of the previous incumbent Mr Thomas Lawrence Jnr, William petitioned the Council of Trade and Plantations in June to be considered as Secretary to the Colony and had the support of Governor Nathaniel Blakiston and also his father Nathaniel Bladen who lobbied in his support to the Board of Trade in London.
+In April 1701, following the death of the previous incumbent Thomas Lawrence Jr., William petitioned the Council of Trade and Plantations in June to be considered as Secretary to the Colony and had the support of Governor Nathaniel Blakiston and also his father Nathaniel Bladen who lobbied in his support to the Board of Trade in London.
 He held the post for just a few months but then he was required to step aside when it became known that Sir Thomas Lawrence Senior desired the post.
-William took up his appointment as Attorney-General to Maryland in January 1704 and held the post until his death in 1718.
+William took up his appointment as Attorney-General to Maryland in January 1704 and held the post until his death.
+Bladen died 7 August 1718.

 Marriage and children

-William married Anne van Swearingen at St Inigoes, St Mary's County in Maryland in 1695.
-Anne was the daughter of Dutch immigrant Garrett van Swearingen and Mary Smith.
+William married Anne van Swearingen at St. Inigoes, St Mary's County in Maryland in 1695.
+Anne was the daughter of Dutch immigrant Gerrit (Garrett) van Swearingen and Mary Smith.
 They had several children including: